 AIRSAGE.
 ACCREDITED DATA VALIDATION

-aIRSAGE IN RESEARCH
+aIRSAGE IN RESEARCH and industry perspectives

 ...some startups are building businesses by aggregating this kind of data in useful ways, beyond what individual companies may offer.
 For example, AirSage, an Atlanta company founded in 2000, has spent much of the last decade negotiating what it says are exclusive rights to put its hardware inside the firewalls of two of the top three U.S. wireless carriers and collect, anonymize, encrypt and analyze cellular tower signaling data in real time.